MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 3. In the pane that appears on the right side of the screen, select the check box next to the **Dynamics 365 Guides Restricted Operator role** (keep the selections for the other roles), and then select **Save**.

+## Assign the new security role to a user or users

+To prevent a specific user from accessing all guides by default, change that user’s security role to the newly created Dynamics 365 Guides Restricted Operator role.
+Once assigned, they will only be able to see guides that have been shared with them.

+>[!NOTE]
+>The steps outlined in this procedure show how to restrict operator privileges.
+You can restrict author privileges in a similar way.

+1. In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), on the **Environments** page, select the same Guides solution, select the **More environment actions** (...) button, and then select **Settings**.

+    SCREEN SHOT GOES HERE

+2. On the **Settings** page, select **Users**.

+    SCREEN SHOT GOES HERE

+3. Select a specific user by selecting their name.

+    SCREEN SHOT GOES HERE

+4. Select **Manage Roles**, and then do the following:

+    a.
+Clear the check box next to the **Dynamics 365 Guides Operator** role.

+    b.
+Select the check box next to the **Dynamics 365 Guides Restricted Operator** role.

+    c.
+Select **OK**.

+    SCREEN SHOT GOES HERE